 Plant Biochemistry, Proteomics & Molecular Biology.

-Supervision of BIOL537 students Supervision of two well-qualified BIOL537 students would be ideal.
+As indicated above, supervision of one highly-qualified BIOL537 student might be possible.
 Starting date is flexible.
-However, a SWEP position (http://careers.queensu.ca) is available that could be used to employ an incoming BIOL537 student as a full-time research assistant during the upcoming spring/summer, prior to their enrollment in BIOL537 in Sept.
-Our BIOL537students receive training in the theoretical and practical aspects of various lab techniques needed for their thesis research.
-Student supervision is provided by myself, as well as a research associate, post-doc, and senior grad students.
+However, SWEP positions (http://careers.queensu.ca/index.html) are available that could potentially be used to employ an incoming BIOL537 student as a full-time research assistant during the upcoming spring/summer, prior to their enrollment in BIOL537 next Sept.
+BIOL537students receive training in the theoretical and practical aspects of various lab techniques needed for their thesis research.
+Student supervision is provided by Prof. Plaxton, as well as his research associate, post-doc, and senior grad students.

-Student Qualifications Previous lecture courses &/or practical lab experience in biochemistry (BIOL334 is recommended), chemistry, or plant physiology will be an asset.
-The main prerequisites are that the student) is a highly motivated individual with excellent 'work ethic', communication, & interpersonal skills, (ii) has lots of initiative and is well organized, & (iii) enjoys lab work.
-Preference is given to students who: (i) have taken (or will be taking, prior to next Sept.) any of Biology’s 400-level practical lab courses (BIOL401*, 402*, 403*, & 404*) &/or have previous summer or volunteer experience working in a ‘cell & molecular’ oriented research lab, and (ii) might be interested in pursuing post-graduate (MSc/PhD) research in the plant sciences following completion of their BSc.
-Those who wish to work with us during the summer of 2013 should submit an application to the SWEP program, for the Research Assistant in Plant Biochemistry & Molecular Biology position (application deadline = Feb.
-15, 2013).
+The main prerequisites are that the student is a highly motivated individual with excellent 'work ethic', communication, & interpersonal skills, (ii) has lots of initiative and is well organized, & (iii) enjoys lab work.
+Major preference is given to students who have completed Biology’s 400-level practical lab courses (BIOL401*, 402*, 403*, & 404*) &/or have previous summer or volunteer experience working in a ‘cell & molecular’ oriented research lab, and might be interested in pursuing post-graduate (MSc/PhD) research in the plant sciences following completion of their BSc.
+Those who wish to work with us during the summer of 2014 should submit an application for one of Prof Plaxton’s SWEP positions for Research Assistants in Plant Biochemistry & Molecular Biologyposition (application deadline = Feb.
+15, 2014).

 STARTING DATE: Flexible